Unbanned Bible Publications

 Whatishappeninginsouthafrica.blogs wrote, “The detainees received no fruit or vegetables; not even milk for the babies.
 The meat and flour issued were crawling with maggots.”

 Emily Hothouse wrote, “I have in my possession coffee and sugar which were described as follows by a London analyst: In the case of the first, 66% imitation, and in the case of the second, sweepings from a warehouse [floor.]
 In her book, ‘With the Boers in the Field,’

-Sara Raal states, “There were poisonous sulphate of copper, grounded glass, and razor blades in the rations.”
-The evidence given to this fact is so overwhelming that it must be regarded as a historical fact…
+Sara Raal stated, “There were poisonous sulphate of copper, grounded glass, and razor blades in the rations.”
+The evidence presented is so overwhelming that it must be regarded as a historical fact…

 A British physician, Dr. Henry Becker, wrote, “First, they [deliberately] chose an ill-suited site for the camp.
 Then they supplied so little water that the people could neither wash themselves nor their clothes.
 Furthermore, they made no provision for sufficient waste removal.
 And lastly, they did not provide enough toilets for the overpopulation they had crammed into the camps.”